Bridgeconn/usfm-grammar/docs/OutputComparisons.md

 # Difference in JSON Outputs of 2.x and 3.x

+> :warning:  The output of 3.x has been changed and is still under finalization process.

 The main changes brought in JSON strcuture of 3.x versions are shown below
 #### The Basic USFM Components